 What Goes into a Good Syllabus?

-- Instructor information (office, office hours, phone, email, website)
+- Instructor Information: Office, office hours, phone, email, etc.

-- Course goals/objectives (what will the students learn from this course? list specific learning outcomes the course is intended to produce.
-“By the end of this course, students will be able to…”)
+- Student Learning Outcomes: What will students gain from this course?
+Begin your list of learning outcomes with “By the end of this course, students will be able to…”, and connect outcomes to …

 How Do I Get Started?